 The review of the insurer's determination that a requested or provided health care service or treatment health care service is not or was not medically necessary by an individual(s) associated with the health plan.
 The ACA requires all plans to conduct an internal review upon request of the patient or the patient's representative.

-Many health insurance plans placed dollar limits upon the claims that the insurer will pay over the course of an individual's life.
-The ACA prohibits lifetime limits on benefits.
+Many health insurance plans placed dollar limits upon the total amount of claims that the insurer would pay over the course of an individual's life.
+The ACA prohibits lifetime limits on essential health benefits.

 Limited Benefits Plan